zhangchuheng123/openvla-oft/ALOHA.md

 Then, convert the preprocessed ALOHA datasets into a single RLDS dataset that is compatible with OpenVLA fine-tuning.
 This process is the same as in the original OpenVLA repo.
 See instructions for converting to RLDS [here](https://github.com/moojink/rlds_dataset_builder) (a sample ALOHA preprocessed-to-RLDS conversion script is available [here](https://github.com/moojink/rlds_dataset_builder/blob/main/aloha1_put_X_into_pot_300_demos/aloha1_put_X_into_pot_300_demos_dataset_builder.py); this script converts the three preprocessed datasets above into one unified RLDS dataset, with train/val splits).

-After converting to RLDS, register the dataset with our dataloader by adding an entry for it in `configs.py` ([here](prismatic/vla/datasets/rlds/oxe/configs.py#L680)), `transforms.py` ([here](prismatic/vla/datasets/rlds/oxe/transforms.py#L928)), and `mixtures.py` ([here](prismatic/vla/datasets/rlds/oxe/mixtures.py#L216)).
+After converting to RLDS, register the dataset (which, for the example task above, would be called `aloha1_put_X_into_pot_300_demos`) with our dataloader by adding an entry for it in `configs.py` ([here](prismatic/vla/datasets/rlds/oxe/configs.py#L680)), `transforms.py` ([here](prismatic/vla/datasets/rlds/oxe/transforms.py#L928)), and `mixtures.py` ([here](prismatic/vla/datasets/rlds/oxe/mixtures.py#L216)).
 For reference, in each of these files, there are sample entries for the ALOHA datasets that we used in our paper.

 Before fine-tuning, set the desired ALOHA action chunk size in [`prismatic/vla/constants.py`](prismatic/vla/constants.py) (see `NUM_ACTIONS_CHUNK` in `ALOHA_CONSTANTS`).
 We set it to 25 by default because we used a control frequency of 25 Hz in our ALOHA setup to reduce storage costs and training time (while still maintaining smoothness in the robot's motions).
 If you use 50 Hz, we recommend setting `NUM_ACTIONS_CHUNK` to `50`.
 In general, 1 second-long action chunks are a good default.
+Do NOT modify `ACTION_PROPRIO_NORMALIZATION_TYPE`: Since the ALOHA robot action space is absolute joint angles, we do not want to use a normalization scheme that clips outlier values (like the Q1-Q99 normalization we used with the relative end-effector pose actions for LIBERO), since that would prevent the model from outputting certain robot joint angles that are crucial for solving the task.

 Now begin fine-tuning!
 Below is a sample command to fine-tune OpenVLA using our OFT+ recipe on the `put X into pot` task above ("+" in "OFT+" means FiLM is included for enhanced language grounding).
 Replace `X` in the first line with the number of GPUs available to you.